AlexHarker/FrameLib/Documentation/Max Documentation/README.md

 https://brew.sh

 If you don't want to install `brew` to manage your python install, or you already have it managed another way then you will need to make sure that python version 3 can be called by invoking the command `python3` from your terminal.
-As a last resort you can modify the build settings for the xcode project scheme 'Documentation'.
-You will want to modify the pre and post shell commands and the syntax that is used for calling on Python.

 Once you have Python configured you will need to install the FrameLibDocs package using `pip`.
 Usually, `pip` for your Python 3 installation is aliased to the command `pip3` so the following commands refer to that usage.

 `cd` into FrameLib/Documentation/Max Documentation `pip3 install -e FrameLibDocs`

-This installs the FrameLibDocs in an editable mode, meaning you can make edits to the package for your own purpose without having to reinstall it everytime a change is mode.
+This installs the FrameLibDocs in an editable mode, meaning you can make edits to the package for your own purpose without having to reinstall it everytime a change is made.
 If you aren't interested in making changes then you can simply run the command and forget about it.

 ### Building

-Once you have a working version of Xcode 9.4.1 and Python 3 there are a few options to build.
+Once you have a working version of Xcode and Python 3 there are a few options to build.

-The easiest way is to open the `framelib~-documentation.xcodeproj` and run (Cmd + R) the 'Documentation' scheme.
+The easiest way is to open the `framelib.xcodeproj` and run (Cmd + R) the 'framelib Max Documentation' scheme.

 ### Incorporating your own objects into the docs